 The Bible teaches that, sometime in the future, God will bring a close to history and there will be a new heaven and a new Earth, as stated in Revelation 21:1.
-Matthew 24:6-8 and Mark 13:7-8 indicate that before this occurs, there will be wars, famines, and earthquakes during the so-called “end times” or “last days” that immediately precede the return of Jesus Christ to Earth (i.e., His second advent).
-Then, as mentioned in Revelation 20:4, after a millennial (i.e., 1,000-year) reign on Earth by Christ and His believers who have been resurrected from death, the consummation of human history will follow.
+However, Matthew 24:6-8 and Mark 13:7-8 indicate that before this occurs, there will be wars, famines, and earthquakes during the so-called “End Times” or “Last Days” that immediately precede the return of Jesus Christ to Earth (i.e., His second advent).
+And, Revelation 20:1-4 indicates that after a millennial (i.e., 1,000-year) reign on Earth by Christ, the consummation of human history will follow.

-However, a number of people believe that the frequency and magnitude of wars and other horrible events caused by humans (e.g., genocides, terrorist attacks, etc.), as well as famines, earthquakes, and other terrible events caused by nature (e.g., hurricanes, tsunamis, etc.) have increased during at least the last 100 years.
+A number of people believe that, during at least the last 100 years, there has been a significant increase in the frequency and magnitude of wars and other horrible events caused by humans (e.g., genocides, terrorist attacks, etc.), as well as famines, earthquakes, and other terrible events caused by nature (e.g., hurricanes, tsunamis, etc.).
 If this belief is correct, it raises the question as to why God is waiting to bring about the other events leading to the consummation of human history.

-To answer this question, we will focus on 2 Peter 3:9, which pertains specifically to the last days.
-This verse states,
+To answer this question, we will focus on 2 Peter 3:9, which pertains specifically to the Last Days.
+This verse of scripture states,

 The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless we are quoting a source that uses a different translation.]